Search Results Within Category "Cancer"

 ECOG Performance Status greater than 0-1

-PSCI 23-144 NRG-LU008: PHASE III PROSPECTIVE RANDOMIZED TRIAL OF PRIMARY LUNG TUMOR STEREOTACTIC BODY RADIATION THERAPYFOLLOWED BY CONCURRENT MEDIASTINAL CHEMORADIATION FOR LOCALLY ADVANCED NON-SMALL CELL LUNG CANCER
+PSCI 23-144 NRG-LU008: PHASE III PROSPECTIVE RANDOMIZED TRIAL OF PRIMARY LUNG TUMOR STEREOTACTIC BODY RADIATION THERAPY FOLLOWED BY CONCURRENT MEDIASTINAL CHEMORADIATION FOR LOCALLY ADVANCED NON-SMALL CELL LUNG CANCER

 Patients diagnosed withy inoperable node positive non small cell lung cancer will be randomized to with radiation therapy to all know sites of disease in the lung, followed by immunotherapy or radiation to the primary lung tumor, followed by radiation to the lymph nodes followed by immunotherapy